 To set up service with ConEdison, call 1-800-779-6943 or go to coned.com.
 If you have questions concerning your gas and electric bill, or any delays in getting your service turned on, contact ConEdison directly.

 If you want to set up cable TV service in your CUIMC unit, contact Spectrum (formerly Time Warner Cable) at 212-358-0900 or via the Spectrum website.

 The majority of CUIMC buildings have wireless internet service, provided with no additional charge by CUIMC IT.
 154 Haven Ave. has ethernet/wired connection only.
 For information regarding computers, email, and ethernet installation, go visit CUIMC IT or call 212-305-HELP (4357), option 5.

-Air conditioners are permitted in student dorm rooms (Bard Hall and Georgian Residence) but must be installed by the Office of Housing Services.
-We do not rent or provide air conditioners, but you can bring your own.
+Window air conditioners are provided by the Office of Housing Services in each bedroom of Bard Hall and Georgian Residence.
+Students in the Georgian Residence who wish to have an air conditioner installed in the common area of their apartment must purchase one on their own.
+The air conditioner must be installed by the Office of Housing Services.
 Air conditioners should not exceed 5,000 BTUs and cannot be more than 15" high or 27" wide.
 Window frames will not be cut to accommodate oversize units.